jimbojw/karmarank/karmarank-manifesto-0.1.0-2025-12-13-01c50c0.md

 **Legacy Cache**

 The accumulation of negative or neutral stories ("bugs," "awkward interactions") that inevitably build up in your "Permanent Record" over time.
 A primary driver for the necessity of **Server Migration** (Job Hopping).

+## Further Reading

+This manifesto is a synthesis of engineering pragmatism and social science.
+If you want to inspect the source code for these ideas, start here:

+### Pierre Bourdieu

+_The Logic of Practice_ / _Distinction_

+The source of **Field**, **Capital**, and **Habitus**.
+Bourdieu explains why some people "just get it" (Habitus) and how social games are played for specific types of Capital within a bounded Field.

+### Jonathan Haidt

+_The Righteous Mind_

+The source of **Moral Foundations Theory**.
+Essential for debugging **Protocol Mismatches**.
+It explains why your "rational" argument for refactoring code (Sanctity/Order) sounds like nonsense to a manager optimizing for quarterly revenue (Authority/Outcome).

+### James C. Scott

+_Seeing Like a State_

+The definitive text on **Legibility**.
+It explains why the Firm (like the State) must flatten complex reality into simple metrics (Ratings), even if that simplification destroys local knowledge and value.

+### Chris Voss

+_Never Split the Difference_

+The manual for **Tactical Empathy** and **Conversational Reconnaissance**.
+Voss frames empathy not as "niceness," but as a way to extract information and influence behavior using Calibrated Questions.
+This is the engine behind **Political Echolocation**.

+### Goodhart's Law

+Marilyn Strathern

+_"When a measure becomes a target, it ceases to be a good measure."_ The fundamental reason why **Strategic Ambiguity** is a feature, not a bug, of performance review systems.